 When Mark Donaldson and partner Rebecca Meyers saw a decorative concrete floor they knew instantly this was the product they were seeking.
 Impressed with decorative concrete’s cost-efficiency, durability and unlimited design potential they were quick to recognize its commercial possibilities.
-In fact their fascination with interior decorative concrete flooring was so fervent they bought the company.
+In fact, they went on to buy the company after becoming fascinated with interior decorative concrete.

 “My career objectives have always been entrepreneurial, so when I recognized the practical applications of decorative concrete flooring I was convinced I could build a company around it,” says Mark Donaldson, president of Seattle, WA-based Skookum Floors USA Ltd.

 Donaldson and Meyers represent a new breed of entrepreneur.
 They are symbolic of Generation Y — characterized as ambitious, methodological and steadfast.
 In 1998, despite no previous experience in the paint or concrete trades and only 24 years old, Donaldson gave up the security of his marketing job to begin Skookum Floor Concepts Ltd. A year later Meyers threw in the towel and joined him.

 “There was a project under construction in our neighborhood, so I stopped by and talked with the construction manager about decorative concrete flooring.
 By the time I left he had asked me to bid on the project.
 A couple of weeks later we got the job and the company started,” says Donaldson.